Incredible Charts version

 To exclude names and search for security codes only:

-• click the drop-down arrow next to the Search button
+click the drop-down arrow next to the

-• select Search for Security Code Only.
+on the toolbar; - select Search for Security Code Only.

 it's how much you can keep that counts!